 Test results offer feedback about your child’s progress.
-The results of these tests act as a snapshot of your child’s progress and may be used along with other pieces of information to determine his or strengths and areas for improvement.
+The results of these tests act as a snapshot of your child’s progress and may be used along with other pieces of information to determine their strengths and areas for improvement.

 Not having information on our students’ academic progress limits our ability to accurately identify where students are struggling, where they are excelling, and whether we are fulfilling our goal of narrowing achievement gaps.